akkadotnet/akka.net/docs/articles/streams/integration.md

 Use overflow strategy `Akka.Streams.OverflowStrategy.Backpressure` to avoid dropping of elements if the  buffer is full.

-`SourceQueue.Offer` returns `CompletionStage<StreamCallbackStatus<Boolean>>`
+`ISourceQueueWithComplete.OfferAsync` returns `Task<IQueueOfferResult>`
-which completes with `Success(true)` if element was added to buffer or sent downstream.
+which completes with `QueueOfferResult.Enqueued` if element was added to buffer or sent downstream.
-It completes with `Success(false)` if element was dropped.
-It can also complete with `StreamCallbackStatus.Failure` when stream failed or `StreamCallbackStatus.StreamCompleted` when downstream is completed.
+It completes with `QueueOfferResult.Dropped` if element was dropped.
+It can also complete with `QueueOfferResult.Failure` when stream failed or `QueueOfferResult.QueueClosed` when downstream is completed.

-When used from an actor you typically `pipe` the result of the `CompletionStage` back to the actor to continue processing.
+When used from an actor you typically `pipe` the result of the `Task` back to the actor to continue processing.
-// NOT DONE

 #### Source.ActorRef
 Messages sent to the actor that is materialized by ``Source.ActorRef`` will be emitted to the